This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Applying Beard Oil or Balm for Softness and Shine

-Start with 2-3 drops of beard oil warmed between your palms, then work it through from roots to tips for complete coverage.
-For extra conditioning, add a pea-sized amount of beard balm to lock in moisture and tame stubborn strays.
+Start by warming 2-3 drops of beard oil between your palms.
+Massage it through your beard from roots to tips, focusing on even coverage.
+To step it up, use a small amount of beard balm; this helps lock in moisture and tame wild strays.

 Using a Mirror With Good Lighting for Visibility